-[para 9] The FOIP Act requires the head of a public body to respond to an Applicant within 30 days or to extend the time for responding in accordance with section
+[para 9] The FOIP Act requires the head of a public body to respond to an Applicant within 30 days or to extend the time for responding in accordance with section 14.
+Section 14 permits the head to extend the time for responding in specific circumstances, such as when there are a large number of records to process, or more time is needed to consult with another public body or a third party as to whether to grant access.
+Extending the time for responding allows a public body more time to process records while providing an applicant an anticipated time for responding.

-- 14. Section 14 permits the head to extend the time for responding in specific circumstances, such as when there are a large number of records to process, or more time is needed to consult with another public body or a third party as to whether to grant access.
-Extending the time for responding allows a public body more time to process records while providing an applicant an anticipated time for responding. - [para 10] I am told that the time for responding was not extended in this case because a program area within the Public Body did not respond to the FOIP office's requests for information.
-While the FOIP office may have taken reasonable steps in requesting a response from the program area, I cannot find that the public body as a whole took reasonable steps, given that the program area failed to respond to the FOIP Office in time for the FOIP Office to seek the Commissioner's approval to extend and no reason has been given for that failure. - In addition, the processes the Public Body described appear inefficient. [para 11] While consulting may be beneficial, particularly if the Public Body has allowed a reasonable amount of time to consult and has extended the time for responding within the terms of section 14 for that purpose, there is no duty in the FOIP Act to consult with public bodies or third parties.
-The Public Body made a decision to consult with its legal team for a two-month period, beginning in September 2021, over 8 months after section 11 required it to have responded to the Applicant.
-It is unclear why the Public Body waited so many months to contact its legal department or why the process took two months.
-While seeking legal advice may assist public bodies to make good decisions, efficiency may require FOIP units to have the authority and the ability to make good decisions quickly without extensive consultation, or alternatively, to have timely access to legal advice.
-Imposing a requirement that a FOIP unit engage in extensive and lengthy consultations, even after the deadline for responding has passed, may be reasonably expected to result in a failure to comply with the public body's statutory obligations under the FOIP Act. - [para 12] In my view, there is nothing unreasonable about an applicant making access requests for records in the custody or control of a public body.
+[para 10] I am told that the time for responding was not extended in this case because a program area within the Public Body did not respond to the FOIP office's requests for information.
+While the FOIP office may have taken reasonable steps in requesting a response from the program area, I cannot find that the public body as a whole took reasonable steps, given that the program area failed to respond to the FOIP Office in time for the FOIP Office to seek the Commissioner's approval to extend and no reason has been given for that failure.

+[para 11] In my view, there is nothing unreasonable about an applicant making access requests for records in the custody or control of a public body.
 Doing so is a right created by the FOIP Act.
-It is also reasonable for the Applicant to expect that the Public Body will respond to the access requests, not only because the FOIP Act requires it, but also because the Public Body required a deposit in advance and informed the Applicant that it would respond by February 3, 2021. - [para 13] The Public Body has suggested that the number of access requests made by the Applicant has affected the ability of government to function as a whole.
+It is also reasonable for the Applicant to expect that the Public Body will respond to the access requests, not only because the FOIP Act requires it, but also because the Public Body required a deposit in advance.

+[para 12] The Public Body has suggested that the number of access requests made by the Applicant has affected the ability of government to function as a whole.
 The Public Body cited the number of access requests (fifty) and the number of records (34,000) as having this effect.
 The Public Body did not provide any evidence to support its claim.
 Fifty access requests is not, in and of itself, an excessive amount of access requests.
 34,000 is not, in and of itself, an exceedingly large number of records.
 If each record is unique, it may take some time to process the access request, but if many of the records are duplicates, it may not take as much time as the Public Body anticipates.
 Moreover, the Public Body has indicated that the requests are for records on similar subjects, which may allow the Public Body to streamline its searches and involve fewer employees in the search.

-[para 14] The time limits imposed by the Legislature and the process for extending the time are not unreasonable.
+[para 13] The time limits imposed by the Legislature and the process for extending the time are not unreasonable.
 Sections 11 and 14 recognize that processing records may be time consuming, but also recognize that the value of information decreases with delay.
 Information may be relevant when it is requested, but lack value a year or years later once it is no longer current.
+At the same time, the Act permits a public body to extend the time to ensure that the public body's ability to perform its public functions are not unduly affected.
+As discussed above, the Public Body did not extend the time for responding in this case.